ellemouton/website/content/posts/taproot-chan-txs.md

 Note that Taproot Channels are still in the design phase and so until the [proposal][tap-chan-bolt-pr] by the one and only [Roasbeef][roasbeef] is merged, this blog post will be a living document that I will update if any changes are made to the proposal.
-There are currently even a few open questions in the proposal which I will try to illustrate here.
+This is currently up-to-date as of commit [e95e7a][commit].

 If you have read some of my previous blog posts, you might have noticed that I love to make use of diagrams.
 Well this post is diagrams on steroids.
 To help